1 + 1 does not equal 2

 Update 2015

 I have long thought about my early entry and now know more.
 If 2 identical objects are added together, they equal 1.
 They are indistinguishable.
-I have also leant this is an assumption at the quantum level where particles are assumed to be identical; which supports my fractal quantum theory.
+I have also learned this is an assumption at the quantum level where particles are assumed to be identical, which supports my fractal quantum theory.

-I plan to write all this up in one paper as soon as I can.
+I plan to write all this in one paper as soon as possible.

 Blair